Gayle Manning

 Gayle Manning (born March 2, 1950) is a member of the Ohio House of Representatives, serving since 2019.
-Formerly, she was a member of the Ohio Senate, serving the Thirteenth District from 2011 to 2018.
+Formerly, she was a member of the Ohio Senate, serving the 13th district from 2011 to 2018.
 Manning also taught elementary school students in North Olmsted City Schools for 37 years, winning numerous awards and citations for her accomplishments in education.
 She was named Educator of the Year by the North Olmsted Council of PTA and received the Teacher in American Enterprise Award from the Ohio Council on Economic Education.

 Key Legislation

 Senator Manning co-sponsored legislation in 2013 that the Lorain Morning Journal hailed as “life-saving.”
 The legislation allows law enforcement officers quicker access to cell phone records of people who are believed to be kidnapped or missing and in danger.